poyrazavsever/poyrazavsever/README.md

 <img src="https://raw.githubusercontent.com/poyrazavsever/poyrazavsever/main/readmebannerpng.png" alt="Banner"/>

 <h3 align="left">Hi, I'm Poyraz</h3>
-<p>I am Poyraz, I'm 18 years old.
+<p>I am Poyraz.
 I have been interested in UI/UX design and frontend development for 2.5 years.
 I use React and Tailwind in frontend development.
 If you'd like to talk to me about something; <a href="mailto:poyrazavsever@gmail.com">Get in touch</a></p>

 <h5 align="left">Social Media</h5>